Solar eclipse of August 30, 1905

 A total solar eclipse occurred at the Moon's ascending node of orbit on Wednesday, August 30, 1905, with a magnitude of 1.0477.
 A solar eclipse occurs when the Moon passes between Earth and the Sun, thereby totally or partly obscuring the image of the Sun for a viewer on Earth.
 A total solar eclipse occurs when the Moon's apparent diameter is larger than the Sun's, blocking all direct sunlight, turning day into darkness.
 Totality occurs in a narrow path across Earth's surface, with the partial solar eclipse visible over a surrounding region thousands of kilometres wide.
 Occurring about 1.9 days before perigee (on September 1, 1905, at 11:10 UTC), the Moon's apparent diameter was larger.

 Totality was visible from Canada, Newfoundland Colony (now belonging to Canada), Spain, French Algeria (now Algeria), French Tunisia (now Tunisia), Ottoman Tripolitania (now Libya) include the capital Tripoli, Egypt, Ottoman Empire (the parts now belonging to Saudi Arabia) including Mecca, Emirate of Jabal Shammar (now belonging to Saudi Arabia), Aden Protectorate (now belonging to Yemen), and Muscat and Oman (now Oman).
 A partial eclipse was visible for parts of Eastern North America, Europe, Northern Africa, Central Africa, and West Asia.

-This eclipse was observed from Alcalà de Xivert in Spain.
+This eclipse was observed from Arija and Alcalà de Xivert in Spain.
 It was also observed by members of the British Astronomical Association from various locations.
+It was the last total solar eclipse visible in Spain until the eclipse of August 12, 2026.

 Observations

 Teams of the United States Naval Observatory observed the eclipse from three different locations.
-Two were near the centerline of the path of totality: Daroca, Spain at an altitude of 2500 ft and Guelma, French Algeria at an altitude of 1500 ft.
-The third was near the southern edge of the path of totality, at Porta Coeli Charterhouse, Valencia, Spain at an altitude of 1000 ft.
-The leader and some team members departed from New York City by ship on July 3 and arrived at Grado, Asturias, a Spanish port on the northern coast on July 20, while other team members had already arrived there in advance.
-In the end, the weather was clear in all three locations, and the observations were successful.
+Two were near the centerline of the path of totality: Daroca, Spain, at an altitude of 2500 ft, and Guelma, French Algeria, at an altitude of 1500 ft.
+The third was near the southern edge of the path of totality, at Porta Coeli Charterhouse, Valencia, Spain, at an altitude of 1000 ft.
+The leader and some team members departed from New York City by ship on July 3 and arrived at Grao, the port of Valencia, on July 20, while other team members had already arrived there in advance.
+The weather was clear at all three locations, and the observations were successful.
 The team took images of the corona and observed the spectrum.